 Now, I’m going to swap from my Heil Sound PR40 to my Samson Q2U.
 What do you think about the quality of this one?
 Can you hear any background noise?
 You might be able to hear a little difference because the quality and sound levels are not the same, but not too much.

 I also want to mention the Blue Yeti.
-I used this for years when I first started my shows and podcasts, and it’s a very popular microphone.
+The Blue Yeti is a very popular microphone and I used it for years when I first started my shows and podcasts.
 I love it because it looks nice and it’s a condenser microphone; you don’t have to be too close to it.
 It’s great if you want to play some music or if there are two of you speaking.

 It’s an omnidirectional microphone with several different polar patterns, including cardioid, interview, and stereo modes.
 The standard Blue Yeti that I have only has USB outputs, but the Pro has XLR as well.